Security Recommendations

 Note that any traffic for which there is no matching IPsec policy will not be subject to IPsec processing.
 This can cause traffic leakage into your LAN and into the attached WAN.
 Such a scenario can occur when your site-to-site tunnel is configured with start_action = none and your firewall rules do not drop packets that should be protected with IPsec but actually aren’t.

-Usually it is highly undesired to let such traffic just pass.
-Take care to shunt the connections correctly using the policy match module in iptables.
+Usually, it is highly undesirable to let such traffic just pass.
+Take care to shunt the connections correctly using the policy match module in iptables or by defining IPsec drop policies.

-It is strongly advised to use start_action = trap in site-to-site setups to make sure that the kernel tells the charon daemon to establish a CHILD_SA when there is no SA for a security policy.
-It is advisable to take a look at the strongswan.conf setting charon.ignore_acquire_ts when doing this.
+It is strongly advised to use start_action = trap in site-to-site setups to make sure that the kernel tells the charon daemon to establish a Child SA when there is no SA for a security policy.
+Traffic is held until an SA has been established and won’t leak out.

 connections {